d-002/rankedprofs/README.md

 not a huge job for the server to parse all the information from the teachers files, and to check whether an user has voted for one, but will still use cache (not stored in a file) for faster access, expires upon teacher info edit

 ## TODO
-add listener for click
-optimize listeners?
+favicon
 reset vote popup scroll
-not mobile to desktop
-property for sliders x, for animation better feedback on vote fail? terms implement cache system for getting teachers information login system noscript admin page, download data user suggestions (3 per account?) send mail once per month if changes favicon
+better feedback on vote fail?
+implement cache system for getting teachers information server side (see above) login system noscript terms admin page, download data send mail once per month if changes comments system